Understanding Large Language Models: GPT, Claude, and Gemini Explained

 The Restaurant Menu Analogy

 Imagine you're at a restaurant where the chef has memorized thousands of recipes.
-You describe what you want—"something Italian, filling, vegetarian"—and the chef creates a dish matching your description by combining elements from all those memorized recipes.
+You describe what you want: "something Italian, filling, vegetarian."
+The chef creates a dish matching your description by combining elements from all those memorized recipes.

 That's roughly how LLMs work.
 They've "memorized" patterns from enormous amounts of text and use that knowledge to generate responses that fit what you're asking for.